-The "Adventure Camp" Service is outlined as follows on the Dog Adventures Northwest website:
+The "Adventure Boarding" Service is outlined as follows on the Dog Adventures Northwest website:

 Adventure Camp Expectations